tstasko1/resources/project.md

 ---
 # Getting Started

-To start your project, you need to create a **new public** repository on GitHub witha relevant name, such as "*WebTechProject*" or "*MyPersonalWebsite*".
+To start your project, you need to create a **new public** repository on GitHub with a relevant name, such as "*WebTechProject*" or "*MyPersonalWebsite*".

 # Project Proposal